Routing Protocols (OSPF & BGP)

 4. Exterior Gateway Protocols (EGP)

-• The “Glue” of the Internet.
+• The “Glue” of the Internet: BGP is the protocol that runs the global Internet.

 5. Interactive: Dijkstra’s Path